cesc47/EUFCC-340K/README.md

 ## Baselines
-Although the code cannot be shared due to privacy reasons, we provide the results of our baselines in the following table:
+We provide the results of our baselines in the following table:

 |       Method       | Test ID |  Test ID  | Test ID |   Test ID    | Test OOD |  Test OOD    | Test OOD | Test OOD |
 |:------------------:|:-------:|:---------:|:-------:|:------------:|:--------:|:------------:|:--------:|:--------:|